Atkins, low-carb, ketosis. Whatever you call it, cutting carbs is hard. And it's only tougher when you’re dining out.

 There are several go-to salads in town for a low-carb diet.
-Check out the California Protein Cobb at Café Zupas; the Cheeseburger Salad off the Texaz Grill lunch menu; or the Asado Chicken Salad at Otro Café, and most any salad from George's Kitchen.
+Check out the California Protein Cobb at Café Zupas, the Cheeseburger Salad from the Texaz Grill lunch menu, the Asado Chicken Salad at Otro Café, and most any salad from George's Kitchen.
 You can also consider adding salmon, a fantastic protein source, to an otherwise plain salad.

 Here’s what to avoid when it comes to your greens: croutons, tortilla strips, candied walnuts, and any sugary salad dressings.
 Oil-based dressings get the job done and have fewer carbs.
 Try not to fall for “low-fat” dressings either, as that normally means more carbs.
 And though the plating is usually beautiful, avoid salads dressed with fruit.

 Burgers are a great way to stick to a low-carb diet if you know how to order.
 Become familiar with asking your server for a fries substitution, no bun, and something prepared “as a wrap.”

 Plenty of burger joints in town will wrap it up for you.
 Try the lettuce-wrapped Delux Burger at Delux, or just ask for “no bun” when ordering at Harvey’s Wineburger or The Chuckbox in Tempe.
 Even chain spots like In-N-Out Burger, Five Guys Burgers and Fries, and Smashburger offer lettuce or burger bowl options.

 You can also ask to substitute fries with a side salad, vegetables, cottage cheese, or if the menu is a la carte, leave a side off altogether.
 When dressing your burger, avoid starchy red onions and sugary tomatoes.
 Use condiments like hot sauce, mustards, anything under two carbs per serving — so again, no ketchup.